 What should I donate to charities that collect furniture?

 There are charities that collect furniture across the country who are willing to take anything in good condition.
 From cutlery and crockery through to white goods and larger items such as sofas and couches.
-Beds and clean mattresses are always in high demand though, Kenyon said.
+Beds and clean mattresses are always in high demand.

-As with all items it’s important not to waste both your time and the charity’s time with goods that have been damaged that cannot be re-used or resold.
-What to look out for is items that have been sun damaged or bleached, heavily scratched beyond repair or require bring completely broken apart to be removed from the house.
+It’s important not to waste both your time and the charity’s time with goods that have been damaged that cannot be re-used or resold.
+Look out for items that have been sun damaged or bleached, heavily scratched beyond repair or require being completely broken apart to be removed from the house.

 Not only will arranging a furniture donation help provide a helping hand to those in need but you will be taking steps against climate change.

-On a larger scale however, The British Heart Foundation (BHF) has stated that they save 71,000 tonnes of items going to waste a year, including 180,000 sofas.
+The British Heart Foundation (BHF) – one of the main charities that collect furniture – saves 71,000 tonnes of items going to waste a year, including 180,000 sofas.
 By avoiding the landfills BHF estimates that they have been able to save 135,000 tonnes of CO2 emissions being released into the atmosphere.